Lab Policy

 dump(model_object, "filename.joblib")

 The autograder will only accept a particular filename.
-This filename will always be given on PrairieLearn.
+That filename will always be provided in the lab instructions.
 Models submitted to the autograder must be less than 5MB on disk.

 There will be a very non-trivial timeout between possible model submissions to the autograder.
 Do not expect to make multiple submissions near a deadline.
 More than anything else, the long timeout should encourage you to seriously consider model validation before submission.